York Lions football: History

-Founding/Early History (1968-1975)
+Founding/Early history (1968–1975)

 The desire from York's student body to have a varsity football team began in the mid-1960s and wasn't realized until 1967 following interest from the faculty.
 The president of York's Founders College, Fred Halpern, stated that a varsity football team is essential to the creation of spirit necessary to unite all students.
 The desire to have the team be a varsity program that competed in the Ontario-Quebec Athletic Association was that it was competition deemed worthy of 'the fastest growing university in North America'.

 York officially founded the program in spring of 1968 with the hiring of Norbert "Nobby" Wirkowski as York's coordinator of men's athletics and Head Football coach.
 Wirkowski previously worked for the Toronto Argonauts as their player personnel director following his professional playing career.
 Then known as the Yeomen, York would field its first team in the fall of 1968; playing various colleges, universities, and junior teams that year to become eligible to join the Canadian Interuniversity Athletic Association in 1969.

-1968
+1968 – Inaugural Season

 York's first game would be on September 21, 1968, against the Laurentian Voyageurs which ended in a 28–8 loss.
 York would achieve its first win in program history on October 4, 1968, with a 30–0 win over the Scarborough College Titans.
-The following games saw them defeat Victoria College 20–6, the Oakville Colts 33–25, and the Scarborough Rams 27–12; ending the exhibition season with a 4–2 win-loss record.
+The following games saw them defeat Victoria College 20–6, the Oakville Colts 33–25, and the Scarborough Rams 27–12; ending the exhibition season with a 4–2 win-loss record after a 23–3 loss to the Guelph Gryphons.
 Views on the program's future were optimistic as there was improvement game-over-game for the Yeomen with rookie quarterback Larry Iaccino running the offense efficiently and Wirkowski's coaching experience.

-1969
+1969 Season

 York started play in 1969 within the Central Canada Intercollegiate Football Conference (CCIFC).
 The Yeomen's first conference game was against the Windsor Lancers on September 21, 1969, which was a 19–7 loss.
 York would get their first official conference win the week after against the Laurentian Voyageurs 29–6.

 During their scheduled bye week, York unconventionally would play in an exhibition against the Oakville Colts of the Junior Ontario Rugby Football Union, which they would win 44–24.

-York would go on to lose to the Waterloo Lutheran Golden Hawks 15–9, the Ottawa Gee-Gees 43–0, and the Guelph Gryphons 23-6 and finishing with a 1–5 regular season record.
+York would go on to lose to the Waterloo Lutheran Golden Hawks 15–9, the Ottawa Gee-Gees 43–0, and the Guelph Gryphons 23–6 and finishing with a 1–5 regular season record.